LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

             # ------------------------------------------------------- #
 ```

-Now, one needs to define the parameters to solve the linear system of equations using the defec correction method.
+The parameters for solving the linear system using the defect correction method are now defined.

 ```Julia
             # System of Equations =================================== #